Primary

 Start in a forearm plank with feet on sliders.
 Push backward through your forearms, sliding your body away from your elbows.
 Only go as far as you can control without your lower back sagging.
 Pull back to start and repeat.

-Want Body Saw in your program?
+See where Body Saw fits in your weekly plan

 Start in forearm plank with feet on sliders.